syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Charts.md

 #### Chart Title

-Customize the Chart title by its name, appearnce, and resizing it using Excel (XlsIO) library.
-For further information, click [here](https://help.syncfusion.com/file-formats/xlsio/charts/chart-title).
+Customize the Chart title by its name, appearance, and resizing it using Excel (XlsIO) library.
+For further information, click [here]().

 #### Chart  Area

 Customize the chart area by changing its border, colors, transparency, and more using the Excel (XlsIO) library.
-For further information, click [here](https://help.syncfusion.com/file-formats/xlsio/charts/chart-area).
+For further information, click [here]().

 #### Chart Plot Area

 Customize the chart plot area by changing its border, colors, transparency, position and adding image using the Excel (XlsIO) library.
-For further information, click [here](https://help.syncfusion.com/file-formats/xlsio/charts/chart-plot-area).
+For further information, click [here]().

 #### Chart Series

 Customize the chart series by changing the series name, type, color, border, and more using the Excel (XlsIO) library.
-For further information, click [here](https://help.syncfusion.com/file-formats/xlsio/charts/chart-series).
+For further information, click [here]().

 #### Chart Legend

 Customize the chart legend by changing the position, border, and modifying the legend entry using the Excel (XlsIO) library.
-For further information, click [here](https://help.syncfusion.com/file-formats/xsio/charts/chart-legend).
+For further information, click [here]().

 #### Chart Data Labels

 Customize the chart data labels by changing the position, size and more using the Excel (XlsIO) library.
-For further information, click [here](https://help.syncfusion.com/file-formats/xlsio/charts/chart-data-labels).
+For further information, click [here]().

 #### Chart Axis

 Customize the chart axes by changing the title, border, font, rotation angle and more using the Excel (XlsIO) library.
-For further information, click [here](https://help.syncfusion.com/file-formats/docio/charts/chart-axi).
+For further information, click [here]().

 ## Removing a Chart